This post is the complete step by step guide on everything you need to know on how to start a blog.

 You want a theme that’s professional and looks great, and will grow with you until you’re ready for something more specialized.

-I use and recommend Studiopress themes for some of my websites.
+I use and recommend using premium themes from Studiopress (and some of my very own premium themes that will be available soon!) for some of my websites.

 Everything you need to know about how to install a WordPress theme is in this video below:

 How to write compelling content for your new blog

 We’re going to talk about what kinds of blog posts you need to create in a minute, but first we have to answer the question, “What content should be on a website?”

 Let’s talk about the pages that you need on your website first.